Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print all the groups that the current user is part
+I would print a script that changes the owner of the file hello to the user betty